wearerequired/git-mirror-action/README.md

 ## Environment variables

-`SSH_PRIVATE_KEY`: Create a [SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) which has access to both repositories.
+`SSH_PRIVATE_KEY`: Create a [SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) **without** a passphrase which has access to both repositories.
 On GitHub they are called "deploy keys".
 Store [the private key as a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) and use it in your workflow as seen in the example usage below.

 If you added the private key in an [environment](https://docs.github.com/en/actions/reference/environments) make sure to [reference the environment name in your workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idenvironment) otherwise the secret is not passed to the workflow.

 ## Example workflow